 Once you have the translated content back from the translator, it’s time to add it into the course.
 Generally, time will be required to re-size screen elements to account for the different size text of the new language.
 The good news is that many eLearning tools support the xliff translation standard.
 This is an XML document which we can export from our English language course, send to the translator and then import back into our course.
 It generally does not work flawlessly but it means rather than re-building your course you just need to edit boxes an existing version.

-Like any new task the experience will throw up new insight for you to contest with, but we hope this article will help you avoid some of the pitfalls along the way.
+Like any new task the experience will throw up new insight for you to contest with, but we hope these tips for a better eLearning translation helps you to avoid some of the pitfalls along the way.